a11yproject/a11yproject.com/src/posts/what-is-wai.md

 ### Perceivable

-Users should be able to identify content and elements by means of senses.
-For example, if a website's navigation changes from page to page, users will have to relearn the navigation of the site, which will not be a great user experience.
+People should be able to identify content and elements by means of their senses.
+For example, if a website's navigation changes from page to page, they will have to relearn the navigation of the site, which will not be a great experience.

 ### Operarable: